 While we crossed the portal a thought came to my mind; I’m doing exactly what Lilith had done in the past, I’m I becoming her somehow?
 But the truth is I just wanted to release them from there, they were prisoners, nonetheless, the defiant woman will try to eliminate me in the minute I put my guard down so I knew she will serve me well in a visit I have to pay.

-After we got to my house I said; you are all free to go except you, I got a mission for you and it will be a fair exchange, she looked confused, anyway I owe her no explanation, she will only have to fulfill her new purpose that was better than be a Lilith’s assistant.
+After we got to my house I said; “you are all free to go except you, I got a mission for you and it will be a fair exchange, she looked confused, anyway I owe her no explanation, she will only have to fulfill her new purpose.”

-While we gathered on my room I changed my mind and told the women, I have no interest in having an entourage, go wherever you want to go, do as you please, but don’t fall again in the traps of Lilith, she won’t give you nothing and if she does it will come with a high price, you were merely slaves for her and whenever you won’t agree with her conditions, she will get rid of you without having to get her hands dirty.
+While we gathered on my room I changed my mind and told the women, “I have no interest in having an entourage, go wherever you want to go, do as you please, but don’t fall again in the traps of Lilith, she won’t give you nothing and if she does it will come with a high price, you were merely slaves for her and whenever you won’t agree with her conditions, she will get rid of you without having to get her hands dirty.”

 The women looked at me in awe and wondering what was going to be their fate, one of them came forward and said; “if you don’t intend to have followers, at least count on me to help you in a moment of need to which the other women joined her in agreement and said they will do as well.”